-Here you'll find some of the Fastest and most reliable (Solid State) SSD USB Flash Drives that I personally use for YUMI, and recommend buying.
-Solid State USB Flash Drives can be much more pleasant to work with than NAND based drives (assuming your PC is USB 3.0 capable).
-This is due to their greatly increased read + write speeds along with better reliability.
-SSD devices tend to last longer as they aren't affected by the reduced write limitations imposed on NAND cells.
-So theoretically, it is possible to run an uncompressed full Operating System from an SSD USB drive, without the fear of premature failure.
+The Fastest and most reliable USB Flash Drives are Solid State.
+Assuming your Computer is USB 3.0 capable, Fast Flash Drives that are Solid State (SSD) are much more pleasant to work with than NAND based drives.
+This is due to their greatly increased read and write speeds (often up to ten times faster).
+They also tend to last longer as they are not affected by the reduced write limitations imposed on NAND cells.
+So theoretically, it is possible to run an uncompressed full Operating System from SSD memory, without the fear of premature failure.

-Having had the opportunity over the past decade and a half to test hundreds of external USB devices; commonly referred to as UFD, pen drives, thumb drives and memory sticks.
-I have come to the conclusion that while some work great, others don’t.
-As a result, this page lists only my top pick of high quality fast solid state flash drives.
+Over the past decade I have tested hundreds of external USB devices; also commonly referred to as UFD, pen drives, thumb drives and memory sticks.
+Having come to the conclusion that some work great, while others don’t.
+As a result, this page lists only my top pick of high quality Fast Solid State Flash Drives.
 Also included are recommended multiport USB hubs.

-Some of the Best Fast Solid State SSD USB Flash Drives
+My Pick of The Best Fast Solid State USB Flash Drives

-Sandisk (now owned by Western Digital), has always offered some of the most reliable and fastest flash drives money can buy.
-With up to 420 MB per second read speeds, and 380 MB per second write speeds, the SanDisk Extreme Pro SSD is an exceptional drive.
+Sandisk (now owned by Western Digital), has always offered some of the fastest and most reliable flash drives money can buy.
+Providing up to 420 MB per second read speeds, and 380 MB per second write speeds, the SanDisk Extreme Pro SSD is an exceptional drive.
 Covering both speed and reliability, this is my 1st choice.
-I've used mine for several years to test hundreds of portable installs, without failure.
+I have used mine for several years to test hundreds of portable installs, without failure.
 Instead of using a eMMC – NAND controller, this device actually uses an SSD controller over a SCSI to USB bridge.
 Making it essentially a Solid State Flash Drive.

 - San-Disk Extreme PRO USB 3.1 SSD Flash Drive 256GB – 420MB/s Read 380MB/s Write